Curves on Heisenberg invariant quartic surfaces in projective 3-space: The Picard number

 \section{The Picard number}

-We will show that the Picard number of a Heisenberg invariant quartic $X$ is 16, if $X$ is outside a countable union of proper subvarieties.
-A corollary to this is that any invariant divisor is a multiple of the hyperplane section.
-We start with some generalities on lattices, Picard groups of K3 surfaces and symplectic group actions on K3 surfaces.
+We will show that the Picard number of a very general Heisenberg invariant quartic is 16.
+A corollary to this is that any invariant divisor class is a multiple of the hyperplane section.
+We start with some generalities on symplectic group actions on K3 surfaces.

-A lattice $M$ is a finitely generated free Abelian group equipped with an integral symmetric bilinear form.
-An important invariant of $M$ is the discriminant, denoted $\discr{M}$, which is equal to the determinant of any matrix representing the bilinear form.
-We shall deal only with non-degenerate lattices, that is we assume that the discriminant is non-zero.
-If $N \subseteq M$ is a sublattice of full rank, then $\discr{N}/\discr{M}=[M:N]^2$, where $[M:N]$ is the index of $N$ in $M$, see \cite{q_BHPV} I.2.1.
-If $N \subseteq M$ is a sublattice, we use the notation $N^{\perp}$ for the orthogonal complement of $N$ in $M$.
-A lattice is called even if the $\mathbb{Z}$ valued quadratic form associated to the bilinear form takes on even values only.
-The signature of a lattice $M$ is a pair of numbers $(a,b)$, where $a$ is the number of positive eigenvalues of any matrix representing the induced bilinear form on $M \otimes_{\mathbb{Z}} \mathbb{Q}$ and $b$ is the number of negative eigenvalues.
-The sum of $a$ and $b$ is the rank of $M$.